Welcome to My Website!

 The Path Forward

-SE could become the "go-to" process for lawmakers and policymakers addressing social, economic, environmental, and political problems, just as it is now the "go-to" process for engineers developing complex products and systems.
+Systems engineering could become the "go-to" process for lawmakers and policymakers addressing social, economic, environmental, and political problems, just as it is now the "go-to" process for engineers developing complex products and systems.

 This may seem like an impossible dream.
 However, during my career, I have seen how SE has transformed large, complex, highly political programs such as the International Space Station from near-failure to success in just one to two years.
 So now, I am convinced that Congress and the president can incorporate SE into the lawmaking process and become much more effective in just one or two years.
 If Congress and the president lead in using the SE process, state and local governments, public policy organizations, policymakers, and international organizations can follow their example.
 This will help bridge the partisan divide and improve the political process at all levels of government.